peertrade/peertrade/README.md

 ======================

-PeerTrade facilitates the exchange of cryptocurrencies directly between two parties without any third party involvment.
+PeerTrade facilitates the exchange of cryptocurrencies directly between two parties without any third party involvement.
 This means: no centralized exchange and no escrow agent.

 The problem we face when two parties wish to exchange digital coins of one